The delivery or pick up of the tasting kit will only be done in the 4 days prior to the event.

 Taste the finest tea and chocolate available in this city in the comfort of your own home with the guidance of an expert tea importer and a award winning Montreal chocolate maker.
 Shiho Kanamaru is from the south of Japan and runs Cha Do Raku, a teahouse which translates as “tea in decadence”.
 Let her guide you through a tasting of teas that she travels to buy directly from farms in Japan and Taiwan every year.

-You will taste teas and chocolates paired that will transport you and envelope you in a deeply sensual experience that will probably thwart your expectations.
+With these wonderful women, you will taste teas and chocolates paired that will transport you and envelope you in a deeply sensual experience that will probably thwart your expectations.

-Daniel will fill you in on the abc’s of chocolate, how it is made and where it comes from.
+Elfi will fill you in on the abc’s of chocolate, how it is made and where it comes from.
 Shiho will teach you about the tea families as well as about its origins and guide you through making the best cup of tea.

 A small teacup or a mug